Georg Mathias Fuchs

-Georg Mathias Fuchs (9 October 1719, in Regensburg – 5 April 1797, in Copenhagen) was a German-born Danish portrait and history painter.
+Georg Mathias Fuchs (9 October 1719 – 5 April 1797) was a German-born Danish portrait and history painter.

 Biography

-His father was the custodian of the Trinitarian church in Regensburg.
+He was born in Regensburg, where his father was the custodian of the Trinitarian church.
 He spent six years apprenticed to the historical and decorative painter, Jacopo Amigoni, in Venice.
 After leaving there in 1747, he made his way north, through Vienna, and arrived in Copenhagen in 1753.
 The following year, he was engaged to perform decorative work at Fredensborg Castle.
 He also began attending the Royal Danish Academy of Fine Arts and won a silver medal there in 1755.
 He failed to win the competition for a gold medal in 1756.
 Later that year, he married the daughter of an innkeeper.